harelba/q/doc/INSTALL.markdown

 # q - Treating Text as a Database

 ## Requirements
 * Just Python 2.5 and up or Python 2.4 with sqlite3 module installed.
+Python 3.x is not supported yet.

 ## Installation
 Current stable release is `1.3.0`.